RoastMyFolio Logo

 ✓ Educational

-Good: Explains WHY concentration risk matters using real examples like Enron employees losing everything in 2001.
+Good: Explains WHY concentration risk matters using real examples like Enron employees losing everything in 2001 — see the SEC's investor education on diversification at investor.gov.

 Bad: Lists problems without context or explanation of why they matter.